CoCoKayya18/mvsr_h-3/README.md

 # Overview
 This project consists of three main programs: Preprocessing, SiftMatching, and PoseEstimation.
 These programs are designed for feature extraction, matching, and pose estimation using SIFT features in images and videos.
 The necessary data files, including images, videos, and CSV files, are organized within the data directory.
 Camera calibration data is provided in the CameraStuff directory.
+Demo-Videos for the last two programs are available in the folder data/videos/demo_videos.

 ## 1. Preprocessing
 Responsible for: